 - The program is a Bachelor's of Technology degree as opposed to a BA or BS.

-- The upper level core JUST courses are offered in a "total immersion" fashion.
+- The upper level core JUST courses are offered in a "total immersion" face-to-face fashion.

 - This is a hands-on learning program as opposed to theory based.

-- CI students perform a 600 hour internship that is investigative in nature.
+- CI students perform an optional 600 hour internship that is investigative in nature.

 The internship portion of the Criminal Investigation program is one of the most exciting aspects of the curriculum.
 You will have the opportunity to join the Bureau of Alcohol, Tobacco, Firearms, and Explosives in Washington, DC, or travel across the United States and work with a Medical Examiner's Office.
 Have you ever dreamed of working with the Royal Canadian Mounted Police or any one of the thousands of Sheriff's Offices throughout the country?
 Our internships are unique...check out the list!